Hypertoric varieties, $W$-Hilbert schemes, and Coulomb branches: Introduction

 The subject of this paper are varieties $\Hilb_\mu^W(X)$ corresponding to affine $W$-invariant hypertoric varieties $X$.
 One reason for our interest in these objects is that they provide an explicit realisation of Coulomb branches of $3$-dimensional $N=4$ supersymmetric gauge theories \cite{Nak}.
-Let us recall that such a quantum gauge theory is associated with the choice of a compact Lie group $K$ and a quaternionic representation of the Langlands dual group $K^\vee$, and physics predicts that the moduli space of vacua is a (generally singular) hyperk\"ahler space.
+Let us recall that such a quantum gauge theory is associated with the choice of a compact Lie group\footnote{We shall denote this gauge group by $K^\vee$, since it is its Langlands dual which will play a more prominent role in the present paper.} and its quaternionic representation, and physics predicts that the moduli space of vacua is a (generally singular) hyperk\"ahler space.
 While the quantum gauge theory does not have a mathematical definition, we still might expect to construct these hyperk\"ahler spaces rigorously.
 The moduli space of vacua has in general different branches.
-One of these, the Higgs branch, is mathematically well-defined, since it is simply the hyperk\"ahler quotient of the quaternionic representation space by $K^\vee$.
+One of these, the Higgs branch, is mathematically well-defined, since it is simply the hyperk\"ahler quotient of the quaternionic representation space by the gauge group $K^\vee$.
 There is, however, another distinguished branch, the Coulomb branch.
 Despite many well-known hyperk\"ahler manifolds (the Taub-NUT and Atiyah-Hitchin metrics, for example) having been identified as such Coulomb branches, a general definition is still lacking.
 In the case when the quaternionic representation is of the form $V\oplus V^\ast$, where $V$ is a complex representation of $K^\vee$, Braverman, Finkelberg, and Nakajima \cite{BFN} have constructed the associated Coulomb branches as Poisson\footnote{A recent result of Bellamy \cite{Bell} shows that these varieties are symplectic.} affine varieties via the equivariant Borel-Moore homology of certain moduli stacks.
 In the case of arbitrary quaternionic representations, constructions of Coulomb branches have been proposed in \cite{BDFRT} and in \cite{Tel2}.

 In the present paper, we show that the Braverman-Finkelberg-Nakajima varieties can be realised as transverse equivariant Hilbert schemes of strongly $W$-invariant affine hypertoric varieties (in most cases), or Poisson quotients thereof.
 The latter case occurs only if $G=K^\cx$ has a direct factor ${\rm SO}_{2k+1}(\cx)$.
 Furthermore, we propose that the Coulomb branches for quaternionic representations of non-cotangent type are obtained as transverse equivariant Hilbert schemes or Poisson quotients of more general affine $W$-invariant hypertoric varieties.
 In addition, we shall show that the hyperk\"ahler structure of Coulomb branches of cotangent type should be realised via a moduli space of solutions to modified Nahm's equations on on an interval with poles corresponding to a regular $\su(2)$-triple in $\fK$ at both ends and certain discontinuity in the middle.